 (Cue the songbirds.)

-So how exactly does a group of crypto geeks rattling on about blockchains and dApps from their squeaky desk chairs, collectively dreaming of going "to the moon" with their group investment in a crypto hedge fund, eventually lead us here?
+So how exactly does a group of crypto geeks rattling on about blockchains and dApps from their squeaky desk chairs, collectively dreaming of going "to the moon" with their hedge fund — oh, did we mention it was specifically a digital currency hedge fund?
+Yep, that level of unglamorously nerdy — lead us here?
 Pondering wedding outfits and room blocks and hoping the DJ doesn't play the Cha Cha Slide?
 (Spoiler: he won't.
 He's great.)

 Well, friends — tuck in.
 It's a nearly five-year story.